Welcome to the Department of Family Social Science

 The Department of Family Social Science provides outstanding undergraduate, master's, and doctoral level education dealing with all aspects of family life in the U.S. and around the world, with the full range of factors affecting families, with family therapy, and family education.

-In national rankings the department is considered the premier family department in America.
+The department is considered the premier family department in the United States.
 Departmental faculty are leaders in family research, family theory, family therapy, family education, and consultation on family issues.

 Family Social Science is an international leader in:

 - Discovery and application of new knowledge